-TOP 3 Key CRM Findings from Study on SMEs
+TOP 3 Key CRM Findings from Study on Medium sized companies

-Software advice, an online marketplace for small business focused CRM systems, interviewed 200 SMEs over the last year in order to identify the strongest trends among CRM buyers within SME segment.
+Software advice, an online marketplace for small business focused CRM systems, interviewed 200 medium sized companies over the last year in order to identify the strongest trends among CRM buyers within this segment.
 Here are the key findings from the report.

 - Sales force automation remains the backbone of CRM, with the vast majority of buyers requesting it as the main feature of a new CRM software system.

 - As CRM systems become more diverse and offer more features, businesses with specific needs (such as real estate and manufacturing) are turning to software, often from manual methods, as a solution to their CRM needs.

 - Many companies are expecting to pay around $70 to $75 per user per month for a robust CRM system, but they may be overestimating both their own needs and the price they should pay for CRM.